byzyworks/tridymake-mscs-edition/README.md

 As opposed to `@final`, `@merged` always uses the most flexible type of container that it *might* need to support the compressed data, so that the output uses consistent typing regardless of the state of the data being compressed or how it might change.
 This does mean the compression is somewhat weaker than `@final`'s, however.

-Notably, merged output is *one-way*, meaning it cannot be plugged directly back into TridyDB as input, since no tags would prevent modules from being addressed like they were before.
+Notably, merged output is *one-way*, meaning it cannot be plugged directly back into Tridymake as input, since no tags would prevent modules from being addressed like they were before.

 `@merged` conflicts with `@raw`, `@typeless`, `@tagless`, `@trimmed`, and `@final`.